 “Where else could I find beta readers in my target demographic who were vetted and dedicated to finishing the book and sending feedback?
 I will absolutely be recommending this to my writer friends and I think they would be just as impressed as I am when I show off the feedback I received.”

-– Elizabeth Bell, contributor to Embark Literary Journal and author of upcoming historical fiction novel Necessary Sins
+– Elizabeth Bell, author of Necessary Sins

 "Your feedback has been hugely helpful – and I am late in the process.
 I've already had 2 highly-regarded published YA authors read [my manuscript] and give feedback.
 I've also had a professional book editor do a reader's report and made changes after that.
 I am sure Spun Yarn feedback would have been just as helpful on early drafts."